-279 Marlborough was designed and built ca. 1873 by Frederick B. Pope, for speculative sale, one of two contiguous houses (277-279 Marlborough).
+279 Marlborough was designed and built in 1873-1874 by Frederick B. Pope, for speculative sale, one of two contiguous houses (277-279 Marlborough).
 They were originally designed as a symmetrical pair, but the upper stories of 277 Marlborough were later remodeled and expanded.

 The land on which 277-279 Marlborough were built was purchased by Frederick Pope on March 5, 1872, from real estate dealer Henry Whitwell.
 At the same time, he also purchased an equivalent lot from Henry Whitwell across the alley, fronting on Beacon, where he built 343–345 Beacon.
 The land was part of a larger parcel originally purchased from the Boston Water Power Company on February 16, 1863, by Daniel Davies, Jarvis Dwight Braman, and Grenville Temple Winthrop Braman.
 Grenville Braman was treasurer of the Boston Water Power Company, Jarvis Braman was his brother (and later president of the company), and Daniel Davies, a housewright and master carpenter, was Grenville Braman’s father-in-law.

-Click here for an index to the deeds for 279 Marlborough, and click here for more information on the land at 277-279 Marlborough and 8-10-12 Fairfield.
+Click here for an index to the deeds for 279 Marlborough; click here for more information on the land at 277-279 Marlborough and 8-10-12 Fairfield; and click here for further information about all of the land between the north side of Marlborough and Alley 417, from Exeter to Fairfield.

 277-279 Marlborough were each built with a stable at the rear, on the alley.
 These appear to be the only stables constructed on Marlborough, where the lots are less deep than on the north side of Beacon and on Commonwealth.
 Because of the size of the lots, the houses at 277-279 Marlborough were less deep than the neighboring buildings to allow a rear yard between the house and the stable.
 In late-1875, George Norman, who owned 343 Beacon across the alley, had a stable built behind his house.
 The lots on the south side of Beacon are the same depth as those on Marlborough and 343-345 Beacon had been built at a normal depth; as a result, the new stable occupied virtually all of the rear yard.